lightbeam24/AustralisFox/README.md

 # AustralisFox
 An Australis theme for modern Firefox.

 This theme is unfinished, as I lost interest in it.
-There are multiple severe bugs (especially on Windows), and lots of ugly code inside.
-But as long as you're using Linux, it should be fairly usable.
+There are some bugs, but it's mostly usable.

 # Requirements: